 - Mia’s Country Van – If you are wanting delicious and fresh fish and chips then you must stop at this adorable little food truck!
 It’s located right past Skogafoss waterfall when you’re heading toward Vik.

-- Restaurant Kanslarinn – This restaurant is located in Hella and we ate here on our very first night in Iceland.
-The fish and chips are delicious and fresh and the cheeseburgers were also really good.
-Admittedly, I ate like such an American while in Iceland.
-But there was no way in hell I was eating fermented shark or sheep head.
-Nope.
-It just wasn’t happening.
+- Restaurant Kanslarinn – This restaurant is located in Hella (it’s connected to the Hotel Kanslarinn) and we ate here on our very first night in Iceland.
+The fish and chips were delicious and fresh and the cheeseburgers were also really good.

 - Black Beach Restaurant – This restaurant is located at Reynisfjara Beach right outside Vik.
 I wasn’t planning on eating here, but after we explored the beach I was really hungry and there wasn’t much else around.
 I grabbed a tunafish sandwich to-go and honestly really wasn’t expecting much, but that was the best tunafish sandwich I have ever eaten.
 It was so fresh!
 The restaurant serves up sandwiches, salads, burgers, and a ton of desserts!